 </html>

-The number shown is as an index (index 0 - 2).
-The index is referring to the value that we have.
+The number shown is an index (index 0 - 2), which refers to our value.
 The index always starts at 0 (zero).

-If we want to the console only displaying one value, we can use the index to do it.
+If we want the console only to display one value, we can use the index to do it.

 Example: